OpenEvalProject/evals/manuscripts/elife-06508/v2/manuscript.md

 ## Abstract

-10.7554/eLife.06508.001 Perforin-2 (MPEG1) is a pore-forming, antibacterial protein with broad-spectrum activity.
+Perforin-2 (MPEG1) is a pore-forming, antibacterial protein with broad-spectrum activity.
 Perforin-2 is expressed constitutively in phagocytes and inducibly in parenchymal, tissue-forming cells.
 In vitro, Perforin-2 prevents the intracellular replication and proliferation of bacterial pathogens in these cells.
 Perforin-2 knockout mice are unable to control the systemic dissemination of methicillin-resistant Staphylococcus aureus (MRSA) or Salmonella typhimurium and perish shortly after epicutaneous or orogastric infection respectively.
 In contrast, Perforin-2-sufficient littermates clear the infection.
 Perforin-2 is a transmembrane protein of cytosolic vesicles -derived from multiple organelles- that translocate to and fuse with bacterium containing vesicles.
 Subsequently, Perforin-2 polymerizes and forms large clusters of 100 Å pores in the bacterial surface with Perforin-2 cleavage products present in bacteria.
 Perforin-2 is also required for the bactericidal activity of reactive oxygen and nitrogen species and hydrolytic enzymes.
 Perforin-2 constitutes a novel and apparently essential bactericidal effector molecule of the innate immune system.
-DOI: http://dx.doi.org/10.7554/eLife.06508.001

 ## Introduction